Tell Me (Diddy song)

 "Tell Me" is a song by American rapper P. Diddy from his fourth studio album, Press Play (2006), featuring guest vocals from American singer Christina Aguilera.
 The song was written by Combs himself, Stephen "Static Major" Garrett, Ryan "Royce" Montgomery, Elizabeth Bingham, Shannon Jones, Jack Knight, Shannon Lawrence and Leroy Watson, with production held by Just Blaze.
-The song was originally meant to be on Danity Kane’s debut album.
+The song was originally meant to be on Danity Kane's debut album.
 It is the second single from the above-mentioned album.
 According to All Access, the single hit radio stations on November 7, 2006.

 Most contemporary critics responded positively towards "Tell Me", and particular praise was directed at Aguilera's vocal delivery, while the song itself was complimented for its "catchy hook".
 The single charted within the top ten on the record charts of Germany, Switzerland, Finland, South Africa, Ireland and the United Kingdom.
 Its music video was nominated for the MTV Australia Video Music Award.

 Background and composition

 According to Diddy, the song "Tell Me" is about "that male–female interaction in the club", and about "that cat and mouse chase that happens when you don't know somebody but your eye catches them".
 The rapper explained the theme of the song and the song's background on the episode of MTV's Making the Video season thirteen:

 "I wanted to do a hip-hop/soul song with Christina.
 I wanted to do a song [with her], cause she's known for her great range, her incredible vocals.
 I wanted to do something that's a little bit more "street", a little bit more ghetto, with her beautiful vocals on top of it."

 The song was co-written by R&B singer–songwriters Static Major and Yummy Bingham.
-Diddy's rap was written with Royce da 5'9".
+Diddy's rap was written with Royce da 5'9", who "wrote at least 40 verses" until Diddy was satisfied with the final lyrics, which incorporated various parts from these verses.
 "Tell Me" is written in the key of A minor with a tempo of 99 beats per minute.